Tuesday, December 09, 2003

 Maud Newton motto: "Occasional literary links, amusements,

-politics, and rants
+politics, and rants"

 Old Hag Motto: "MENACING MAINSTREAM MEDIA"